 On a similar note, Jeff recommends training our muscles at various points of the range of motion with separate lifts.
 One lift to stimulate our muscles in a stretched position, another for the mid-range, and another for the contracted position.
-At the moment, there’s no evidence to support that idea, and I’m skeptical that it helps.
+At the moment, the evidence points in the other direction.

 If we look at the research, we see that training our muscles at longer muscle lengths stimulates almost three times as much muscle growth (meta-analysis).
 Plus, when we’re emphasizing different parts of the range of motion, we’re training the same muscle fibres.
 It’s not that different muscle fibres or heads are being stimulated.

 For example, if we look at a recent study on hamstring training, we see that lifts that train our hamstrings at longer muscle lengths stimulate more growth than lifts that train our hamstrings at shorter muscle lengths.
 There doesn’t seem to be any benefit to doing both, it’s just that deeper is better.
 If we apply that same logic to our chests, then if we use lifts that train our chests in a stretched position, such as a full bench press, dip, push-up, or dumbbell fly, then there’s no need to do lifts that emphasize the contracted position, such as a cable crossover.